alinnman/celestial-navigation/README.md

 If you wonder why I wrote this in the first place, then see [this short explanation](WHY.md).

+If you want to contribute to the project then see [this page](CONTRIBUTING.md).

 ## 2. Making sights <a name="making-sights"></a>

 You create a sight with code like this (for the Sun).